codymoorhouse/io/blog2.md

 My first step into resolving this conflict was to create a new branch, appropriately named <b>mig-hub-merge-conflict</b>.
-The problem with my new branch however is that it was a copy of my local branch, which is not the intended behavior that I desired.
+The problem with my new branch however is that it was a copy of my local branch, which is not the intended repository that I desired.
 So I went onto GitHub to look at the network graph for the io programming language to see where mig-hub's changes first started to appear.
 I then used the command: